copyme/DTP_API/README.md

-# BIM2TWIN - Itegration with ThingIn platform
+# BIM2TWIN - Integration with ThingIn platform

-This repository contains the first version of the integration between python written code and the Digital Twin Platform (DTP), i.e., Thing'in.
+This repository contains the first version of the API to communicate with Digital Twin Platform (DTP), i.e., [Thing'in](https://thinginthefuture.bim2twin.eu).
 The purpose of this document is to explain the code and its usage.

 The code was extracted from the internal code of WP3.